Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 How Heat Could Help If You Have Trouble Sleeping at Night

-The human body has a 24-hour sleep-wake cycle that is regulated by a circadian rhythm.
+The human body has a 24-hour sleep-wake cycle regulated by a circadian rhythm.
 This internal system also affects our body temperature, and at night, the circadian rhythm lowers our core temperature to initiate sleep.

 Frequently Asked Questions